bcgov/CONN-CCBC-portal/README.md

 - ensure that changes that are part of a release are immutable: [immutable-sqitch-change.yml}(.github/workflows/immutable-sqitch-change.yml)
 - ensure that the sqitch plan ends with a tag on the `main` branch, preventing deployments if it is not the case.
 Our release command automatically sets this tag: [pre-release.yml](.github/workflows/pre-release.yml)

+### Pre-Commit Hooks

+_The following is to be done in the root directory_

+To install the pre-commit hooks, first install the asdf tools using `make install_asdf_tools` also install the python tools using `pip install -r requirements.txt` and `pre-commit install`.

+Finally, also run `make install_cocogitto_hook` for the cocogitto commit-msg hook.